-All degree seeking students of Tel Aviv University (full time, part time, undergraduates and graduates) must meet the following standards in order to establish and maintain eligibility for Title IV Federal Student Financial Aid from the U.S. Department of Education.

-The Standards of Satisfactory Academic Progress (SAP) are monitored and enforced in all periods of enrollment.

-The Standards of Satisfactory Academic Progress are evaluated at the end of each semester and students are notified of their current SAP standing at the conclusion of each period of enrollment (academic year).
+All degree-seeking students at Tel Aviv University Lowy International School (full-time, part-time, undergraduates, and graduates) must meet the following standards in order to establish and maintain eligibility for Title IV Federal Student Financial Aid from the U.S. Department of Education.
+The Standards of Satisfactory Academic Progress (S.A.P) are monitored and enforced in all periods of enrollment.
+S.A.P is evaluated at the end of each semester/term and once all S.A.P review has been completed all students are notified of their current S.A.P standing should their results impact their Title IV eligibility.